Wondering how to get rid of mice? Look no further than our comprehensive guide to ensuring you can rid your Mississippi home of the invading mice.

 How do you know when you have a mouse in the house?
 Though they are sneaky creatures, they do leave behind plenty of obvious signs.
 Before you start planning how you’ll catch them, it is important to identify the pest.

-Some signs of a mouse problem could include:
+Some signs of a mouse problem

 - Hearing scratching and scuffling